hdorff94/Synthetic_Airborne_Arctic_ARs/README.md

 ### Methods
 #### Figure 3 (Airborne Moisture Budget Observation)
 This is a sketch of HALO observing AR boxes for the representative moisture budget components.
 This was created independently with image processing software.

-#### Figure 4 (Flight Duration)
-This is the aircraft flight time bar plot showing the duration for flying all AR cross-sections with given constant flight speed of 250 m/s.
-Go to subpath "/notebooks/"
-and open **Aircraft_Flight_Time.ipnyb**
-#### Figure 5 (AR sectors approach)
+#### Figure 4 (AR sectors approach)
 This is the illustration of the AR sectors along the cross-section (warm prefrontal, core, cold postfrontal) showing the positioning of seven synthetic sondes along the in- and outflow corridors used for divergence calculations.
 Go to subpath "/notebooks/" and open **AR_Sector_Illustration.ipnyb**

-### IVT Variability
-#### Figure 6 (AR-IVT shapes)
-This is AR IVT shape multiplot indicating all nine inflow AR-IVT shapes.
-So far this plot is created manually by repeating the distance-based AR-IVT inflow cross-section plot. **Open issue to create a plot routine**
-#### Figure 7 (Distance-based sonde representation of IVT)
+#### Figure 5 (Distance-based sonde representation of IVT)
-This is the distance based AR-IVT together with synthetic soundings and gaussian fit for CARRA-IVT compared to ERA5-IVT
+This is the distance based AR-IVT together with synthetic soundings and gaussian fit for CARRA-IVT compared to ERA5-IVT for the AR1.
 ```python
 import campaignAR_plotter